 Why are we talking about paracetamol and ibuprofen with regards to Covid-19?

-The French health minister, Olivier Véran, tweeted: “The taking of anti-inflammatories could be a factor in aggravating the infection.
+On 14 March the French health minister, Olivier Véran, tweeted: “The taking of anti-inflammatories could be a factor in aggravating the infection.

 “In case of fever, take paracetamol.
 If you are already taking anti-inflammatory drugs, ask your doctor’s advice.”